szepeviktor/waf4wordpress/README.md

 1. Use HTTPS
 1. Have daily backup
 1. Blocking known *shadow nets*
-1. Have Fail2ban installed which controlls the firewall
+1. Have Fail2ban installed (controls the firewall)
 1. Maintain your website + use strict Fail2ban filters which ban at the first attack instantly
-1. Deny access to core WordPress files, themes and plugins
+1. Deny direct access to core WordPress files, themes and plugins
 1. WordPress Fail2ban (this project)
-1. Leanmail which filters notification emails
+1. Leanmail (filters notification emails)

-See the security and webserver folder in my `debian-server-tools` repo.
+See the security and webserver folders in my `debian-server-tools` repo.

-### O1_Bad_Request class
+### Bad_Request class

-Examines every HTTP header in a login requests and triggers Fail2ban accordingly.
+Examines every header in an HTTP requests and triggers Fail2ban accordingly.

-To install copy `wp-fail2ban-bad-request-instant.inc.php` beside your `wp-config.php` and copy this line in top of `wp-config.php`:
+To install it copy `wp-fail2ban-bad-request-instant.inc.php` beside your `wp-config.php` and copy these two lines in top of `wp-config.php`:

 ```php
 require_once __DIR__ . '/wp-fail2ban-bad-request-instant.inc.php';